zhangzhics/CITS5503_Sem2/Labs/Lab2EC2Docker.md

 aws ec2 create-key-pair --key-name <student number>-key --query 'KeyMaterial' --output text > <student number>-key.pem
 ```

-To use this key on Linux, copy the file to a directory `~/.ssh` and change the permissions to:
+To use this key, copy the file to a directory `~/.ssh` and change the permissions to:

 ```
 chmod 400 <student number>-key.pem